During 2013/14 I spent two months riding 3000 miles around Iran. Of all my journeys, this is the one that has affected me most profoundly.

-The popular image of Iran here in the West is of course, hardly welcoming, and I admit I set off with some trepidation – was it really wise for me to ride a motorcycle alone in this pariah nation of Islamic extremists, with all its gruesome facts and figures surrounding women’s rights, free speech and treatment of political prisoners?
+At the time of departure, the popular image of Iran here in the West was hardly welcoming, and I admit I set off with some trepidation – was it really wise for me to ride a motorcycle alone in this pariah nation of Islamic extremists, with all its gruesome facts and figures surrounding women’s rights, free speech and treatment of political prisoners?

-But if I’ve learned anything from my travels it’s that a nation’s government and its people are entirely unconnected (I mean, really, would I want a foreigner to judge me on David Cameron’s actions?!).
-And as soon as I crossed the border it became apparent that the Iranian people were going to make me fall head over heels in love with their country.
+But if I’ve learned anything from my travels it’s that a nation’s government and its people are entirely unconnected.
+As soon as I crossed the border it became apparent that the Iranian people were going to make me fall head over heels in love with their country.
 I have never experienced such a warm welcome and effortless kindness and hospitality from a nation.

 My book about this journey, Revolutionary Ride, is published in January 2017.
 See the links opposite for more info, stories and pictures about my Iranian adventures.